kenster1965/sifely_cloud/README.md

 ## 🛠 Configuration Options
 - **Email / Password** – Your Sifely cloud account credentials
-- **Client ID** – A unique identifier used to access the Sifely API
-  - 📌 How to obtain your Client ID:
-  - Go to the Sifely Smart Manager Portal [https://app-smart-manager.sifely.com/Login.html](https://app-smart-manager.sifely.com/Login.html)
-  - Log in using your Sifely app username and password
+  - The system will find your ClientID.
-  - After logging in you will be shown your clientId (What you need) and a clientSecret (not needed)
+  - After integration is complete and you select Configure you will see your ClientId
 - **Number of Locks (APX)** – Approximate number of locks to query
 - **Number of History Entries** – Maximum recent events to retain (default: `20`)